ofenerci/HPSC-Fall-2013/lab/lab-06-speedup/README.md

 At the minimum, you should have:

 - Makefile.
-- At least one source file for the heat equation.
+- All the source code (at least one source file) for the heat equation.
 - A report in PDF format.

+Please do not check in a tar file.
+Place all file at the root of your directory `assignment-06/$USER`.